ShawnWu076/LOL_WIN_LOSE_MODEL/README.md

 ### "Win or Not Win, That's a Question"
 In the game, players always work hard for various important resources, but which elements are the key to the victory of the game？
+In short, we will use known data to predict whether a team will win or not.

 In this model, we selected the one of the most competitive leagues, the **2022 LCK game** to predict result.
 Since our prediction are